Introduction:

 Your journal has to include your daily meals.
 This is one of the most critical steps you can take for long-term weight-loss success.

-Body measurements should include taking waist, hip, leg, and chest measurements.
+Body measurements should include waist, hip, leg, and chest measurements.

 Tracking weight should also include tracking body fat percentage.
-Although the typical home body fat analyzer can be off by several percent, you need to know an approximate number at the outset.
+Although the typical home body fat analyzer can be off by several percent, you need to know an approximate number at the outset, so at-home body fat analyzers are a useful tool.

 You want to lose fat, not muscle, so knowing where you start, even if the percentage is slightly inaccurate, can give you a relative idea of where your progress stands.